arcilli/investsuite-api-docs/docs/concepts/events.md

 ##### Owner choice update

-Fully qualified name: `optimisations.owner-choice-update`
+Fully qualified name: `optimizations.owner-choice-update`

 This event is specifically useful for b2b clients who implemented an advisory flow (advisory mandate).

-In this case an optimisation may only be executed when the owner choice has been updated to “ACCEPT”
+In this case an optimization may only be executed when the owner choice has been updated to “ACCEPT”

-The id can be used to fetch the optimisation.
+The id can be used to fetch the optimization.

 - Possible values for the status field are `ACCEPT`, `REJECT`, `REOPTIMIZE`, `IGNORED`